 Defining the base

 As a business, how you define success will dictate the base.
-Developing a well-defined measurement strategy and KPI framework is vital.
+Developing a well-defined measurement strategy and framework is vital.
 Which KPI’s, metrics and data points are required for the business to build the base.

 Building the base